dsc-courses/dsc10-2021-fa/syllabus.md

 Since this is a large class, we will break up students into smaller teams to simulate the environment of a small class within the big one.
 This will be an opportunity for you to get to know the people on your team and the tutor assigned to mentor your team.
 For data science majors (minors), it will be valuable to form connections with people in your major (minor) who have common interests, and perhaps down the road you'll pursue a project together or work as teammates in another data science course.

-Each discussion section will be split into two teams, and each team will be assigned a tutor as a mentor to oversee the team discussion and help answer questions.
-Your team assignment is available here, sorted by PID.
+You will be placed into a team with students from your assigned lecture, and each team will be assigned a tutor as a mentor to oversee the team and help answer questions.
+Your team assignment is available here (TBD), sorted by PID.

 Within our Campuswire discussion board, each team will have a private chatroom.
 We ask that you first post questions to your team's chatroom before posting on the main discussion board.
 If your question gets resolved within the chatroom, great!
 If not, then feel free to post to the main discussion board.
 Research shows that discussion boards work best with moderate size discussion groups, and we encourage you to be an active participant on Campuswire!

-For some assignments in this class (homeworks and projects) you will be able to work with a partner, but that partner must come from your same team.
+For the midterm and final project, you will be able to work with a partner, but that partner must come from your same team.
 You can use your team's Campuswire chatroom to connect with potential partners.
-You are not committed to the same partner for the whole quarter.
+You are not committed to the same partner for both projects.
 This is to encourage everyone to be a good partner and pull their weight.
 If it's not working out, just look for a new partner within your team.

-We also want to keep teams together for discussion and lecture, so you will be required to attend the discussion and lecture in which you are enrolled.
-If you have a conflicting class or time zone constraint, you can request to attend at another time.

 As you'll learn soon, in this class we'll be heavily using a Python library called babypandas.
 Going with the theme of baby animals, the teams will have the following names:
 - Joeys (baby kangaroos)